‘We got him’: Florida trucker arrested in 1996 rape, murder of Michigan woman

 GRAND RAPIDS, Mich.
-(WOOD) — It’s been nearly 26 years since a delivery driver came upon a woman’s body rolled up in a blanket in southern Kent County.
+(WOOD) — It’s been nearly 26 years since a delivery driver came upon a woman’s body rolled up in a blanket in southern Kent County, Michigan.

 Sharon Kay Hammack, 29, had been raped, stabbed, hogtied and dumped on the side of 76th Street west of Kraft Avenue near Caledonia.